IACS-cryo/Delineation-WG/README.md

 Github might feel overwhelming at first, but fear not!
 We won't use it for computer code only, but as a collaborative project management tool:
 [Not just for programmers: How GitHub can accelerate collaborative and reproducible research](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14108).

+## Updates

+To stay up-to-date with existing and new discussions, click on the `watch` button near the top of this page and then select `All Activity` or `Custom > Discussions (and Issues)`.

 ## Status

 The project just started!
 Currently we are gathering ideas and brainstorming towards the first deliverable of the WG: